Dreaming of Lake Garda and the Veneto with Alain Rimondi

 From Peschiera del Garda the Mincio River begins, and we travel down it to find the Renaissance city of Mantua, surrounded by water on three sides.
 This stately and lovely city has been the “magic sparkle” that inspired artists like Virgil, Dante, Dickens, Hans Christian Andersen and more.

 Next, we move north towards Verona.
 Even Shakespeare found inspiration for one of his masterworks in this area – Verona, we all know, is the setting for his most famous, and tragic, love story.

 The countryside surrounding gorgeous Verona is the land of Valpolicella where Amarone, one of Italy’s richest, strongest red wines is carefully crafted.
 Vineyards and charming, picturesque towns dot the land, waiting to be explored.
-We are in wine country now – and will raise a glass of Amarone or the delicate white Soave – another famous blend, as university students have been doing here since the year 1222!
-Here we feel the vibes of Padova (or Padua) founded by a Trojan prince over an earlier Roman settlement, this is the city where Saint Anthony (patron saint of lost things and Padova) lived and died.
+We are in wine country now, and we raise a glass of Amarone or the delicate white Soave – another famous blend -, as university students have been doing in Padova since the year 1222!
+Also known as Padua, we feel the vibes of this vibrant city founded by a Trojan prince over an earlier Roman settlement.
+This is also the city where Saint Anthony (patron saint of lost things and of Padova) lived and died.

 At this point you may think there is little else that could round out the trip.
 But the Veneto offers so much, including its lovely cycle paths and rural country lanes that make a bicycle the best way to discover this corner of Northern Italy.
 And of course, majestic Venice awaits, the perfect place to end this tour.